-It is apparent from my forays around Pinterest and the web that images of geisha and courtesans are often mislabeled.
+Images of geisha and courtesans are often mislabeled.
 For those unfamiliar with subtleties in the styling and wear of kimono, obi, and traditional Japanese hairstyles, it can be difficult to differentiate between a geisha, a bride, a housewife visiting friends, a Hollywood fantasy interpretation of a geisha, and a tourist playing dress-up (yes, for a fee, you can be decked out like a maiko, an apprentice geisha).
 Painting Japanese traditional dress with a broad brush perpetuates misunderstandings of the roles geisha and courtesans play(ed) in the entertainment districts within Japan’s flower and willow world.

 The terms geisha and kimono have been misapplied by Western culture to anything from bathrobes to science fiction characters.
 The western world created confusion of the roles of geisha and courtesans.
 Lumped together, the nighttime entertainment roles of geisha and oiran (in Edo) and geiko and tayu (in Kyoto) could only mean sex to Westerners.
-The West was familiar with hierarchies within sex work, from the lofty courtesan to the streetwalker.
-The geisha, an entertainer who sang, danced, and provided witty repartee while clients waited for their time with with the courtesan, just does not have an analagous counterpart in Western culture.
-Geisha, which loosely translates as “arts person” continue their role of entertainer in the absence of courtesan culture today.
+The West was familiar with hierarchies within sex work, from the courtesan to the streetwalker.
+The geisha, an entertainer who sang, danced, and provided witty repartee while clients waited for their time with with the courtesan, does not have an analagous counterpart in Western culture.
+Geisha, which loosely translates as “arts person” continue their role of entertainer in the absence of distinct courtesan culture today.

 I’ll limit this post to indicate a few primary details in the differences between the dress of geisha, maiko apprentices, and courtesans.
 There are details in the ornamentation, hairstyle, and how they wear their kimonos that indicate their respective roles.